Clean Energy Hawaii

 Read our detailed energy plans submitted to the Public Utilities Commission on December 23, 2016.

 Hawaiian Electric, Maui Electric and Hawaii Electric Light Company are committed to increasing Hawaii's use of clean energy and reducing our dependency on imported oil.

 Our goals include 100 percent renewable energy by 2045.
-Learn more about our renewable energy timeline >
+Learn more about our vision >

 How are we doing?

-Hawaii Island led the state with 54.2 percent of customer electricity use coming from renewable resources in 2016.
-Maui County, including Molokai and Lanai, recorded 36.9 percent and Oahu achieved 19.4 percent of electricity used from renewable energy.
+Hawaii Island still led the state with 44 percent of customer electricity use coming from renewable resources in 2018.
+Maui County, including Molokai and Lanai, recorded 38 percent and Oahu was 22 percent, up from 21 percent in 2017.

-The achievement far exceeded Hawaii’s 2015 RPS goal of 15 percent and came from the use of a diverse mix of renewable sources, including waste-to-energy, biomass, geothermal, hydro, wind, biofuels and solar, both utility-scale and customer-sited rooftop systems.
+We are well on our way to achieving the next mandated RPS milestone, 30 percent by 2020, which comes from the use of a diverse mix of renewable sources, including waste-to-energy, biomass, geothermal, hydro, wind, biofuels and solar, both utility-scale and customer-sited rooftop systems.

 Read our latest Renewable Portfolio Standards Report

 Read our latest Corporate Sustainability Report